limefrogyank/MMM-GoogleTasks/CONTRIBUTING.md

-# Welcome to the MMM-PrometheusAlerts contributing guide <!-- omit in toc -->
+# Welcome to the MMM-GoogleTasks contributing guide <!-- omit in toc -->

 Thank you for investing your time in contributing to our project!